Sallie Southall Cotten: Personal life

-Sallie Southall married Col. Robert Randolph Cotten in 1866.
+Cotten was a member of the United Daughters of the Confederacy.
+She married Col. Robert Randolph Cotten in 1866.
 Her husband was a Confederate Army veteran.
 The couple lived in Wilson, North Carolina, and later at "Cottendale," their 1000-acre plantation in Pitt County.
-The couple had nine children together; three of their children died in childhood.
+The couple had nine children together including Naval officer Lyman A. Cotten; three of their children died in childhood.
 She was widowed in 1928, and moved to Massachusetts, where she was welcomed as "the Julia Ward Howe of the South."
 She died there, in Winchester, Massachusetts, in 1929, aged 83 years.

 Her papers are archived in the Southern Historical Collection at Chapel Hill.
 There are dormitories named for Sallie Southall Cotten at University of North Carolina at Greensboro and at East Carolina University.
 There is a highway historical marker about Cotten in Pitt County, near the site of her former home.
 The Junior Woman's Club of Raleigh offers a Sallie Southall Cotten Scholarship for North Carolina students.
 During World War II, the Liberty ship SS Sallie S. Cotten was named after her.

 A book-length biography, Sallie Southall Cotten: A Woman's Life in North Carolina, was published in 1987.